clarizzamorales/ECE-330-SoftwareDesign/README.md

 # ECE-330-SoftwareDesign
-This is a repo for all my class projects in ECE 330
+This is a repo for homework #2 on taking the transpose of a matrix